Fraud in Contract Law

 According to Section 17 of the Contract Act 1872, and Section 25 of the Pakistan Penal Code, the acts or omissions are the determining factors of the intention of a person.
 Where it is obligatory to disclose a fact an omission to do so would constitute fraud.
 It is a generic term embracing all multifarious means to get an advantage over another by false suggestion or by suppression of truth and includes all tricks, cunning, dissembling, and any unfair way by which another is cheated.

-Under Section 19 of the contract act, of 1872, when the consent of an agreement is caused by coercion, fraud, or misrepresentation, the agreement is voidable at the option of the aggrieved party.
-Thus if fraud is committed the agreement is voidable at the option of the party who is aggrieved by such promise.
+Under Section 19 of the Contract Act 1872, when the consent of an agreement is caused by coercion, fraud, or misrepresentation, the agreement is voidable at the option of the aggrieved party.
+Thus if fraud is committed the agreement is voidable at the option of the party who is aggrieved by such a promise.

 (i) Aggrieved Party may insist on Performance: